 Since 2008, enrollment has increased by 15,000 students, which significantly outnumbered the county's budgeted projections.
-In order to accomodate new students, and to also conserve money, Garza proposes an increase in class sizes.
+To accommodate new students, and to also conserve money, Garza proposes an increase in class sizes.
 Garza's proposal will add an average of one student per class, which will save about $25 million because staff positions can be reduced by 400.
-Fairfax schools have now increased class sizes three times in the recent years in order to reduce costs by altering student-teacher ratios.
-The Washington Area Boards of Edcuation suggests that Fairfax County has is among the largest class sizes in the region.
-Garza also is hoping to eliminate foreign language classes in Fairfax County elemetary schools, which would save the county $5.5 million.
+Fairfax schools have now increased class sizes three times in recent years to reduce costs by altering student-teacher ratios.
+The Washington Area Boards of Education suggests that Fairfax County has is among the largest class sizes in the region.
+Garza also is hoping to eliminate foreign language classes in Fairfax County elementary schools, which would save the county $5.5 million.

 Here at BenGlassLaw, we want to make sure that our educators are being appropriately thanked for their service and dedication to the children of Fairfax County.
 If you have been positively influenced by a teacher, administrator, or staff member, please consider submitting a recommendation to our "My Teacher Should Win" contest.
 BenGlassLaw will grant the winning teacher(s) and staff with a generous prize!